Multi-Tracer Cross-Correlations of the Unresolved $\gamma$-Ray Sky

 As an independent measure of detection significance, we also compute the matched-filter signal-to-noise ratio (SNR; see e.g.\ Ref.\ \cite{becker2016cosmic}), defined as

 and we report ${\rm SNR}_{\rm mod} \equiv {\rm SNR}({\bm P}_{\rm mod}^\star)$ evaluated at the best-fit model parameters.

 Table~\ref{tab:chi2comp} summarizes the results of our detection significance analysis.
-Applying the \pheno\ framework to the complete data set reveals a clear cross-correlation signal, corresponding to $\mathrm{SNR}_{\rm mod}=7.85$ for the log-parabola case and $\mathrm{SNR}_{\rm mod}=5.89$ for the power-law model.
+Applying the \pheno\ framework to the complete data set reveals a clear cross-correlation signal, corresponding to $\mathrm{SNR}_{\rm mod}=7.85$ for the log-parabola case and $\mathrm{SNR}_{\rm mod}=5.70$ for the power-law model.
 For both model variants, their best-fit parameters derived from the maximum of the joint posterior (and their associated 68\% credible intervals obtained from the marginalized one-dimensional posteriors) are reported in Table~\ref{tab:bestfit_pheno}.
 The corresponding 68\% and 95\% credible contours are displayed in Fig.\ \ref{fig:contourplotspheno}.

 We note that the distribution of $A_1$ in the LP model shows a non-trivial behaviour which deserves some clarifications.
 The contours exhibit a mild multi-modality: $A_1$ is either very small (close to zero) with low $\alpha_1$ and $\gamma_1$ values, or larger with very high $\alpha_1$ and $\gamma_1$ values.
-In the first case, the 1-halo term is suppressed, while in the second case, it is relevant at low energies.
+In the first case (i.e, a very small $A_1$ with low $\alpha_1$ and $\gamma_1$ values), the 1-halo term is suppressed, while in the second case (large $A_1$ with very high $\alpha_1$ and $\gamma_1$ values), it is relevant at low energies.